What is the Deep Web, the darkest side of the Internet?

 And if we update the definition of the Deep Web to the present, in addition to search engines, social networks also play an important role.
 Anything that is not on Facebook, Instagram, or TikTok will be more difficult to find.
 All in all, there are several ways to get into the Deep Web.

-There are websites that decide to block Google's indexing.
+Some websites decide to block Google's indexing.
 Others simply have not been found, so they will not appear in search engines no matter what you are looking for.
 You will only be able to access the content that falls on the Deep Web if you know the exact address.
 Sometimes they don't even have a domain name and are limited to an IP address.
-On the Deep Web, we find personal pages for their own use, private areas of business pages, and private websites of organizations or institutions...
+On the Deep Web, we find personal pages for their use, private areas of business pages, and private websites of organizations or institutions...
 The list is extensive.

 In summary, the content that is part of the Deep Web can be divided into two: